 The faster and better the drawn objects for animation are created, the easier it is to work with them, because the more frames, the smoother and more accurate the result will be.
 The ability to draw allows the animator to think about the movement of the characters in advance and quickly navigate the change in their body position in order to provide high-quality animation.

 Modern technology has saved the animator from having to draw each of the 24 frames per second.
 Animation just got easier.
 However, this in no way affected the freedom of imagination and fantasy that is provided to the animator when creating 2D animation.

 - Software mastering is a really important skill for a 3D animator

 But not everything is so simple, because when working with 3D, you have to take into account many other factors besides the animation itself.
-This is the angle of view, the nuances of lighting, rigging, rendering, and the need to adhere to the anatomical details of the body structure.
+This includes the angle of view, the nuances of lighting, rigging, rendering, and the need to adhere to the anatomical details of the body structure.
 A higher level of realism requires a deeper dive into the details.

 2D vs 3D Animation Cost: Major Pricing Factors

-We’ve already discussed enough pros and cons of 2D and 3D animation and determined that none of them can be considered simpler or more complex.
+We’ve already discussed enough pros and cons of 2D and 3D animation and have determined that none of them can be considered simpler or more complex.
 Then what about cost?

 |Price options||2D animation||3D animation|

 Congratulations, you now know much more about animation than you did before reading this article.
 Now you definitely won’t say that 2D animation is dead or that 3D animation is harder.
 And if you plan to go even further and contribute to the world of animation by creating your own project, we are ready to be the creative executor of your aspirations – tell us what you want to achieve, and together we can find the best path to your goal.